Blog

 Meanwhile, the USB port estimate assumes that the vendor connects an internal four-port USB hub to the required USB Type-A signals per node slot.
 That gives us eight USB 2.0 Type-A ports, eight USB 3.0 Type-A ports, and one USB 3.0 Type-C port, for a total of 17 USB ports per node.

-Table 4: Estimated maximum standard ports in multi-node Enclosures
+Table 4: Estimated maximum standard ports on multi-node Enclosures

 Compute Node I/O shield port capacity